 - Apache configuration testing.

-- HTTP and JSON endpoint testing.
+- HTTP endpoint and JSON response testing.

-- systemd status and journal inspection.
+- systemd unit status inspection.

 - Application version and environment information.

-13. COMPLETE REQUEST DATA FLOW
+13. COMPLETE REQUEST DATA FLOW ↑

 Each optional context source is added only when it is selected, available, and relevant to the active request.